vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 In

-the Pā˜

-ncārthika-Pāśupata context he was mostly either ignored, or relegated to a previous yuga  by being promoted to an avatāra  of Śiva himself.
+the Pāñcārthika-Pāśupata context he was mostly either ignored, or relegated to a previous yuga  by being promoted to an avatāra  of Śiva himself.
 Both

 our sources, however, the inscription and the Skandapurāṇa, emphasize that,